Mustafa Mohamed Moalim

-Mustafa Mohamed Moalim (Mustafa Maxamed Macalin, مصطفى محمد معلم) (b.
-25 March 1943 – 27 December 2009) was a prominent Somali aviator.
+Mustafa Mohamed Moalim (Mustafa Maxamed Macalin, مصطفى محمد معلم) (25 March 1943 – 27 December 2009) was a prominent Somali aviator.

 Early life and education

 Mustafa Moalin was born in Mogadishu, Somalia to a veterinarian father and a housewife mother.
 His one older brother Abdulkadir Mohamed Moalim became a well known veterinarian.
 Because of his father’s constant move to different regions, he and his brother grew up in different cities in Somalia including Mogadishu, Baidoa, Afgooye and Beledweyne.
 According to a cousin and some colleagues, Mustafa used to draw airplanes during his childhood, and young Mustafa becoming interested in flying and wanting to be a pilot.
 After earning high marks in his elementary school in Baidoa, at the age of 11, he was chosen to attend Italian schools including the Liceo Dinesa in Mogadishu.
 In 1959, Mustafa graduated at the top of his class from the Collegio Magistrale.

 Moalin would later earn a Master of Military Arts and Science degree from Kyiv, Ukraine, the Soviet Union Air Force Academies.
 Mustafa held Laureate of Jurisprudence from the Somali National University Faculty of Law and a Diploma of Linguistics from Italian Linguistics Academy.
 He was a polyglot who specialized in Arabic, English, French, German, Italian and Russian languages.